 Turn around the lowest performing districts and schools

-Use technology and data to support student learning
+Enhance resource allocation and data use

 The state’s overarching goal and supporting strategies apply equally to students participating in Rural and Low-Income School (RLIS)-funded programs, which are designed to provide supplemental funding for rural districts to increase student achievement.
-In FY17, two districts in Massachusetts were eligible for RLIS funding.
+In FY23, one district in Massachusetts was eligible for RLIS funding.

 Program objectives and outcomes